georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 ### Lists

-Lists in R act as containers.
-Unlike atomic vectors, the contents of a list are not restricted to a single mode and can encompass any mixture of data types.
-Lists are sometimes called "generic vectors"", because the elements of a list can by of any type of R object, even lists containing further lists.
+**Lists** in R act as generalized containers.
+A **list** is a special type of vector, but unlike atomic vectors, the contents of a list are not restricted to a single mode and can encompass any mixture of data types.
+Lists are sometimes called "generic vectors"", because the elements of a list can be any type of R object, even lists containing further lists.
 This property makes them fundamentally different from atomic vectors.

-A list is a special type of vector.
-Each element can be a different type, and is not restricted to a single value.

-Create lists using `list()` or coerce other objects using `as.list()`.
-An empty list of the required length can be created using `vector()`
+Create **lists** using `list()`:

 ~~~
 x <- list(1, "a", TRUE, 1+4i)
-x # A list does not print to the console like a vector.
-Instead, each element of the list starts on a new line.
+x
 ~~~
 {: .language-r}